 - Subscriptions to all Columbia Business School alumni publications

-The academic content of the program will be delivered in a mix of classroom sessions in the New York campus and telepresence sessions globally.
+The academic content of the program will be delivered in a mix of classroom sessions in the New York campus and virtual sessions globally.

 Leadership & Management